Definition of Competition Policy: Government policies to prevent and reduce the abuse of monopoly power.

 Abuse of Market Power

-If a firm has more than 40% of market share it is considered to have market power.
-The OFT are more likely to investigate firms with a dominant market position.
+If a firm has more than 40% of market share, it is considered to have market power.
+The OFT is more likely to investigate firms with a dominant market position.
 Though they can also investigate people with less market share.
 Abuse of Market Power may include:

-- Vertical Restraints – Firms may use market power to pay lower prices to suppliers (e.g. Supermarkets have been criticised for paying low prices to farmers.
+- Vertical restraints – Firms may use market power to pay lower prices to suppliers (e.g. Supermarkets have been criticised for paying low prices to farmers.
+Also, firms may limit competition by preventing competitors from being sold in a shop.
+For example, an ice-cream manufacturer may give a free freezer to a shop – but on the condition, they only sell their ice-cream

 - Tie in Sales.
 E.g. A printer which makes people may its own brand very expensive ink.